tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 pyramid one level to create a E2E test.

 A neat way to do this is to re-use the same Gherkin scenario, but with new context steps.
-These new steps might looks like this:
+The new steps might look like this:

 ```php
 /**